Leggi questo post in: Italiano

 Luckily it’s very easy to get around this problem in two different ways.
 Want to find out more about how to cut mirrored pattern pieces?
 Then read on!

 First off, get some fabric that is different on the front and back and a pattern piece.
 Here I am using the pocket pattern piece for my Evening Primrose pajama pants for women pattern. (update 05/02/16: this pattern was originally called “Oenothera Biennis Pajama Pants,” which is why you’ll see that name in the pictures in this post.)
-The instructions in the pattern (here shown in Italian, but also available in English) say to cut out four pieces total, two mirrored pairs.
+The instructions in the pattern (here shown in Italian, but also available in English and also in a version for children!) say to cut out four pieces total, two mirrored pairs.
 This is because there are two pockets in this design.
 The fabric is a thrifted duvet cover.

 The absolute easiest way to cut mirrored pattern pieces is to simply fold the fabric in half before cutting.
 Make sure that any directional prints are facing the right way and that the grainline is running the same on both sides.